 Whale watching in Cape Verde is a popular activity with visitors.
-Trips to view the whales are organised from Boa Vista and some other islands.
-It is generally considered that a point midway between the islands of Sal & Boa Vista is the best location.
+Trips to view the whales are organised from Sal and Boa Vista and some other islands.
+Sal and Boa Vista are the best islands to visit of you wish to see whales.
+Boa Vista has recorded more sightings than Sal.
+It is generally considered that a point midway between the two islands of Sal & Boa Vista is the best location.
 Wear sensible shoes, and something to protect you from the wind if you go on a trip.
 The best time of year is between March and April, but they can also be seen as early as February and as late as May.
 If you are lucky you will witness their acrobatics.
 You may also see dolphins, turtles and flying fish in addition to whales.

-Although Boa Vista is considered the best island for whale watching it is sometimes possible to see them off other islands in the Cape Verde archipelago.
+Although Boa Vista and Sal are considered the best islands for whale watching, it is sometimes possible to see them off other islands in the Cape Verde archipelago.
 The island of Maio is one such location.
 The ideal property is situated in Vila Do Maio in Stella Maris Village, where they can sometimes be seen directly from the terrace.

-Boat trips to see whales will normally last between about 3 hours and are to some extent governed by the weather.
+Boat trips to see whales will normally last between 2 and 3 hours and are to some extent governed by the weather.
 Day trips (7 hours) are also available.
 Sea Adventures Boa Vista organise tours out of Sal Rei on Boa Vista.